 What is Expressive Arts?

-What is expressive arts?
+What is NATURE-BASED expressive arts?

-Expressive arts is soul food.
-It nourishes and heals while also rejuvenating and awakening the senses in ways that no other process truly does.
-It invites community and engagement, two necessities of life that are often overlooked and under appreciated- especially in Western society.
-It is the combination of passion, expression, creativity, ritual, process and awakening.
-It allows space to process, unravel and heal.
-There is no judgement or criticism in Expressive Arts.
-There is no "that looks pretty" or "you're so talented."
+Nature-based expressive arts is the combination of Expressive Arts Therapy, Ecotherapy and mindfulness based practices.
+It is a holistic and alternative approach that nourishes and heals while also rejuvenating and awakening our instincts and intuition.
+It invites relationship and engagement between humans and the earth by reminding us that we are nature and we are inherently creative and powerful just like nature.
+A nature-based expressive arts experience combines passion, expression, activism, vulnerability, creativity, ritual, embodiment, process and awakening.
+It allows space to process, unravel and heal while also strengthening and empowering.
+There is no judgement or criticism in expressive arts.
 It's about feeling, not about perfection.
-Our tagline would read: "It's about the process, not the product."
+It's about the process, not the product.
 It's a space to return to yourself, your primal instincts, your innate humanness.
 It's home, and it's available to anyone willing to accept the invitation.